 Faculty research has been supported through the Florida Department of Transportation, Turkish Airlines, Florida Department of Agriculture and Consumer Affairs – Office of Energy, and the U.S. Department of Education.

 Research topics in engineering management are interdisciplinary in nature.
 The student may select a topic from their original engineering field, or a topic that spans several fields with the approval of the student’s major advisor and committee.
 Potential topics include, but are not limited to, project engineering, quality engineering, technology commercialization, engineering logistics and situational analysis.
-The student is able to conduct research under the master’s thesis option.

 Mechanical engineering faculty are actively engaged in a wide range of research including areas of energy, robotics, nonlinear dynamics and vibrations, biomechanics, materials, combustion and propulsion, structural controls and dynamic systems, control systems, instrumentation, optimization, laser material processing, and design and manufacturing.
 Dynamics research pertains to nonlinearity and noise in small-scale vibrational devices, the design of micro- and nano-scale resonators for sensing and signal processing applications.
 Materials research is being conducted in analytical and numerical models in phase coarsening.
 In the area of energy combustion and propulsion, research is focused on areas such as zero-energy building, inverse heat transfer problems and production and engineering of gas turbines and rotating machinery.
 In the area of design and manufacturing, research is being conducted in design process using networks and artifacts of early design.
 Laser materials research focuses on high-precision processing of virtually any material, micro- and nano-structuring, surface functionalization, cutting, drilling and polishing of gentle materials and In-volume processing of transparent materials